 Aquafaba

 What is aquafaba?
 If you’ve ever boiled dried beans, you’ve probably had the cooking water foam up, perhaps even uncontrollably, during cooking.
 If so, you’ve already unwittingly created aquafaba’s sole ingredient.
-All you need to do is remove some of this foamy bean water, cook it down a little, and whip it up.
+All you need to do is remove this foamy bean water, cook it down a little, and whip it up.
 The stuff delivers a level of moistness and binding that takes egg replacements to the next level.
 Here are complete instructions for making it at home.

 Aquafaba has attracted a cult of vegan cooking enthusiasts, and has even spawned a popular cookbook: Zsu Dever’s Aquafaba: Sweet and Savory Vegan Recipes.